 Professor Stephen Martin

-My teaching is in the area of zoology and animal behaviour.
+My teaching is in the area of zoology, animal behaviour and chemical ecology.
 It is closely linked to and driven by my research.
-I see teaching is a two way process allowing for transfer of knowledge and expertise to the next generation from which the birth of new ideas and continually questioning current ideas is generated.
-I am very active during Science week talking to school children about bugs and work closely with beekeepers and other stakeholders in industry.
+I see teaching is a two-way process allowing for transfer of knowledge and expertise to the next generation from which the birth of new ideas and continually questioning current ideas is generated.
+I am very active outside university giving talks to beekeeper groups and other stakeholders in industry all around the world.

 Invertebrates among most diverse and important group of animals.
 I have always had a deep interest in this group and their ecological importance in ecosystems.
 Of these, the social insects (bees, wasps, ants and termites) are the most biologically important due to numerical dominance.
 My research focuses on various aspects of their biology since social insects provide excellent model systems with which to test a wide range of behaviours from conflict to cooperation.